MWschutte/scalar-jepsen/doc/blog.md

 In this project we have used the testing framework [Jepsen](https://github.com/jepsen-io/jepsen).
 Jepsen is a testing tool created by Kyle Kingsbury to analyze the consistency and reliability of distributed databases under various failure scenarios.
 Jepsen works by subjecting the database system to a series of tests that simulate real-world network and hardware failures, such as node crashes, network partitions, and message loss.
 There are other tools we could have used to test Cassandra's consistency, for example [Cassandra's stress testing tool](https://cassandra.apache.org/doc/latest/cassandra/tools/cassandra_stress.html).
 However, that tool is more specialized in testing benchmarking performance or identifying system bottlenecks, while Jepsen is specialized on testing consistency guarantees.

 Jepsen tests generate histories, and checkers are then used to verify the correctness of the histories against a formal model of the expected behaviour.
 In our project, we used the [Knossos checker](https://github.com/jepsen-io/knossos), which implements the [Wing and Gong](https://doi.org/10.1006/jpdc.1993.1015)  linearizability checker, to test for linearizable consistency.
 Although [Porcupine](https://github.com/anishathalye/porcupine) is another checker that could be used for testing linearizability, we chose Knossos because previous Cassandra testing had been performed using it and because it is easily integrated with Jepsen.
-We also adapted some of the checkers found in the Jepsen Github repository for our bank transaction test.
+We also adapted some of the checkers found in the Jepsen Github repository for our strong consistency test and bank transaction test.

 # Nondeternism
-*Change the following (and add more details) depending on exactly what we are testing*
+*Change the following (and add more details + double check if everything is correct) depending on exactly what we are testing*

 Since Cassandra is a distributed system that prioritizes availability and partition tolerance over consistency, there are several factors that can cause nondeternism to our tests.
 First of all, we are inserting faults during the tests and have used both network partitioning and temporarily suspending nodes.